 Bachelor of Architecture Program

 The Bachelor of Architecture Program is a professional program accredited by the National Architectural Accrediting Board (NAAB) requiring a minimum of five years of study.
 Most states require that individuals intending to become architects hold an accredited degree.
 These professional degrees are structured to educate those who aspire to registration and licensure to practice as architects.
 The Bachelor of Architecture program has been ranked among the top fifteen programs in the United States by DesignIntelligence every year since 2000.
-The program has been ranked as high as seventh and is currently ranked eleventh among all programs nationally and fourth regionally.
+The program has been ranked as high as seventh and is currently ranked eighth among all programs nationally and fifth regionally (2016).

 The 170 credits required for the Bachelor of Architecture degree are organized into three categories: a core or required courses in architecture study, liberal arts courses, and electives.
 The core of 95 credits is primarily taken in the first three years and is designed to give the basic professional preparation in architectural design, construction technology, graphic communication, and humanistic aspects of design.